 Disney’s Hollywood Brown Derby is an iconic dining location in the Hollywood Studios theme park.
 The restaurant is also the only Disney signature dining location in the park.

 In this Hollywood Brown Derby review, we will look at several items we’ve enjoyed at the restaurant to date.
-Additionally, I’ll include a few items we have shared at the Brown Derby Lounge.
+Additionally, I’ll include a few things we’ve ordered at the Brown Derby Lounge.

-In case you are wondering, there are two options for dining at Disney’s Hollywood Brown Derby.
-The first is to secure an advanced dining reservation and dine inside the actual restaurant.
+If you are wondering, there are two options for dining at Disney’s Hollywood Brown Derby.
+The first is to secure an advanced dining reservation and dine inside the restaurant.

 Brown Derby is located in Disney’s Hollywood Studios right off Sunset Blvd.

 The restaurant is a replica of the infamous Brown Derby located in Hollywood.
 Inside, you can expect classic black and whites color tones.
-The walls are decorated with caricatures of actors and other famous faces.
+In addition, the walls are decorated with caricatures of actors and other famous faces.

 Below is the large dining room at the Brown Derby.
 There is a raised level around the exterior where some guests will sit.